elphick.geomet.interval_sample.IntervalSample

 Parameters:

 • partition_definition – A function that takes a data frame and returns a boolean series with a range [0, 1].
+A 1D function must have an argument that matches the dimension of the interval index.
+A 2D function must have two arguments that match the dimensions of the interval index.

 • name_1 (str) – The name of the first sample.